loanstreet/deploy-scripts/README.md

 #					- service.yaml # (optional) config for kubernetes service and deployment for the project
 #		/docker # (optional) project-wide docker files
 #			- Dockerfile # (optional) if present, will be used to build the docker image
-#			- docker-compose.yml # (optional) if present, will be used to start the container
+#			- docker-compose.yml # (optional) if present, will be used to build/start the container
 ```

 It can also use the commented out optional files that are listed, but will work without them for non-containerized deployments.